chipsalliance/dromajo/readme.txt

 3.4 Network filesystem
 ----------------------

-RISCVEMU supports the VirtIO 9P filesystem to access local or remote filesystems.
+TinyEMU supports the VirtIO 9P filesystem to access local or remote filesystems.
 For remote filesystems, it does HTTP requests to download the files.
 The protocol is compatible with the vfsync utility.
 In the "mount" command, "/dev/rootN" must be used as device name where N is